ggreer/memex_trails/README.md

+# Memex Trails

+### Development status: Not even close to working.
+Don't waste your time on this.

 > Arthur: The subject's mind can always trace the genesis of the idea.
 True inspiration is impossible to fake.
 > Cobb: That's not true.